Insulted5012/College-Admissions-and-Help/README.md

 1. Search the web for dates on the university/college of admissions
 2. Ask others for help or those who are planning to attend the same university/college as you
 3. Ask your parents for more information, they are there to help you
+4. Take part on college tours, or take a virtual tour from the college/university's website
+5. Be organized with all the forms of applications from different college/university's you decide to apply for

 For further information, just contact me below: